-2. Change to (see Attachment A - Map 4B & Map 5B)
+2. Change to Proposed (see Attachment A - Map 4B & Map 5B)

-Comprehensive Plan Land Use Designation: Forest Resource Lands with a Mineral
+Comprehensive Plan Land Use Designation: Rural Protection with a Mineral Resource Overlay Zoning Classification: Rural Protection with a Mineral Resource Overlay

-Resource Overlay

-Zoning Classification: Forest Resource Lands with a Mineral

-Resource Overlay

-The mineral resource overlay designation and classification is intended to be a temporary designation to protect lands with identified mineral resources.
+The mineral resource overlay designation and classification is intended to be a temporary designation and classification to protect lands with identified mineral resources.
 The mineral resource overlay is also used to ensure the continued or future use of mineral resource lands without disrupting or endangering adjacent land uses, while safeguarding life, property, and the public welfare.
 The Kitsap County Code (Section 17.170.065) establishes a framework for removing the Mineral Resource designation once mineral resource extraction has completed.
-Upon confirmation that the surface mining permit has been closed by the Washington State Department of Natural Resources (DNR), Kitsap County would include the site on the next scheduled Comprehensive Plan amendment docket.
-The Board of County Commissioners would rescind the Mineral Resource Overlay designation and zoning classification, reverting the site back to the underlying Forest Resource Lands designation and classification.
+Upon confirmation that the surface mining permit has been closed by the Washington State Department of Natural Resources (DNR), Kitsap County will include the site on the next scheduled Comprehensive Plan amendment docket.
+The Board of County Commissioners will rescind the Mineral Resource Overlay designation and zoning classification, reverting the site back to the underlying Rural Protection designation and classification.